 Last week I picked up a copy of Mark Noll’s What Happened to Christian Canada?, a short read which examines the circumstances surrounding the trend towards secularization in Canada in the second half of the 20th century.
 While it’s no secret at all that Church attendance in on the decline in Canada, and has been for some time, several questions came to mind while I read, like; does high church attendence (Canada in 1950 had better church attendence numbers than the US and Quebec was among the highest in the world) equal a Christian society?; do low numbers indicate Christianity is no longer influencing?; is there even such a thing as a christian society?

 The last of these questions is probably the one I pondered the most.
 What is a Christian country?
 70 years ago the majority of Canadians went to church regularly, even took part in other activities like bible studies, sunday schools, and other charitable work.
 But does this make society “christian”?
 In Velvet Elvis, Rob Bell suggests that Christian is great as a noun, but not as an adjective.
 In other words people can be Christian, but how does music, politics, education, culture become christian?
 Is the U.S. christian because it enshrines God in the constitution?
-Are they closer to God because their federal government has not (yet) passed a bill legalizing gay marriage?

 In Matthew 13, Jesus tells the parable of the weeds:

 24 Jesus told them another parable: “The kingdom of heaven is like a man who sowed good seed in his field.
 25 But while everyone was sleeping, his enemy came and sowed weeds among the wheat, and went away.
 26 When the wheat sprouted and formed heads, then the weeds also appeared.

 27 “The owner’s servants came to him and said, ‘Sir, didn’t you sow good seed in your field?
 Where then did the weeds come from?’

 28 “‘An enemy did this,’ he replied.